serdeliverance/news/README.md

 #### TODO

 - `log4cats` is not working since some `sangria` and `quill` stuff was added.
 It needs some fixes.
-- add error handling and http error codes
+- add error handling and http response codes in case of errors

 #### Future Improvements
 - some refactors in [NewsRepositoryImpl](src/main/scala/io/github/sdev/adapter/out/persistence/NewsRepositoryImpl.scala)